 There’s an urgency to reflect on who we are and our future […] to have a visual reflection on the people who make this city work.
 I think it’s important and in some ways urgent.

-The Tate Year 3 Project is a partnership between Tate, Artangel and A New Direction with collaboration from media partner BBC London and film partner Into Film
+Steve McQueen Year 3 is a partnership between Tate, Artangel and A New Direction with collaboration from media partner BBC London and film partner Into Film.